-For our dancers kindergarten and younger we offer combination classes.
+For our dancers ages 3 to kindergarten, we offer Tap and Ballet combination classes.

 Ballet is a classical dance form and the foundation of all dance.
 Ballet classes will help dancers with posture, flexibility, balance, self-discipline, and self-confidence.
 The focus of the class will be to learn terminology and technique, correct body alignment, improving their turn out and developing grace and poise.

 Tap class is all about making music with your feet!
 Our tap classes stress the basics of tap while also teaching musicality and rhythm.
 Dancers will develop strength of the knees and ankles, coordination, and proper tap technique.

 Jazz class is an upbeat and fun style of dance!
 Jazz is based on ballet technique layered with traditional jazz movement.
 Dancers will develop flexibility, strength, and proper jazz technique while dancing to fun and upbeat music.

 Acrobatics is a tumbling based class that focuses on tricks on the mat.
 Dancers will develop flexibility, strength, balance, coordination, body-awareness, and self-discipline.

 Acro class focuses on teaching proper and safe technique of skills such as backbends, cartwheels, front and back walkover, well as many other tricks and skills.